 Fortunately, non-German EU and in some cases non-EU certificates don’t have to be recognized anymore by the ‘Konferenz der Kultusminister der Länder in der BRD’ when they are listed in the ‘anabin’ database of foreign certificates (http://anabin.kmk.org/anabin.html).
 Be aware, however, that you need to provide a print-out of the database with your promotion registration.

 Once you are registered, you are officially entitled to start your research work.
 When you are registered, you can choose whether you matriculate as a PhD student at the Charité or not.
 It is not obligatory and you need to pay fees but there are several advantages such as a discount on the food in the mensa and a pass to use public transportation.

-On the form you find information on what you need to bring with you to the matriculation office, which is at the Campus Mitte, Hannoversche Staße 19.
 If you are from outside the EU, you need to show also your residence permit where it is stated that you are in Germany for the purpose of promotion (‘Aufenthaltstitel mit Promotionszweck’).

 Please note: For those of you who would like to matriculate at the Charité and do not possess a German certificate: you need to hand in a translated version of your bachelor certificate, in addition to your master (this is not stated on the website)!
 This is the case even if you studied within the European Union.

 Promotion at the TU

 If your supervisor is working at the TU.
 In principle, the procedure is similar to that of the Charité but you will obtain a Dr. rer. nat. title.
 You have to register your promotion (http://www.naturwissenschaften.tu-berlin.de/fileadmin/f2/Forschung/Absicht_englisch.pdf)